Self catering accomodation by Schull Holiday Makers, holiday homes in West Cork, Ireland, Skull, Schull

 THE MIZEN PENINSULA

 West Cork has been described as 'A Place Apart', by location - tucked at the very south western end of Ireland.
 A long bony finger of land pointing boldly into the Atlantic Ocean, the Mizen is different.
-Magical names: Dereenatra; Knocknaphuca; Ballyrisode; Mount Gabriel, Fasnet Light and Heron's Cove.
+Magical names: Dereenatra; Knocknaphuca; Ballyrisode; Mount Gabriel, Fastnet Light and Heron's Cove.
 High hills, low mountains, rivers, streams, hidden valleys, soaring cliffs and sandy beaches and an ocean that is never far from view, it is the ideal holiday destination.

 Walker, swimmer, horseman, sailor, painter, golfer, writer, birdwatcher or just professional relaxer this is a place you could be happy in.
 The weather is mixed and rarely that cold.
 We enjoy summer sun and unseasonably good weather in spring and autumn.
 That said, we do rain rather well, mist and fog on occasions and, well, sometimes the wind can be spectacular.
 The Gulf Stream affects us and there are pockets of lush vegetation and microclimates.